ElsaTam/starship-odyssey/09 - Creator Notes/Community Building/Blog/Content Grid Technique.md

 ---
 created: Mar 31, 2025 7:51 am
-modified: Mar 31, 2025 8:49 am
+modified: Mar 31, 2025 10:23 am
 ---

 # Content Grid Technique

-## Introduction

-WRITE INTRODUCTION
+This is my method for thinking of infinite content ideas.
+This works for both longform content and social media posts.
+This is what I intend to use for discussing my TTRPG online.

 ## Content Pillars